George Canning: Legacy

 Canning has come to be regarded as a "lost leader", with much speculation about what his legacy could have been had he lived.
 His government of Tories and Whigs continued for a few months under Lord Goderich but fell apart in early 1828.
 It was succeeded by a government under the Duke of Wellington, which initially included some Canningites but soon became mostly "High Tory" when many of the Canningites drifted over to the Whigs.
-Wellington's administration would soon go down in defeat as well.
+Wellington's administration was soon defeated.
 Some historians have seen the revival of the Tories from the 1830s onwards, in the form of the Conservative Party, as the overcoming of the divisions of 1827.
-What would have been the course of events had Canning lived is highly speculative.
+What the course of events would have been had Canning lived is highly speculative.

 Rory Muir has described Canning as "the most brilliant and colourful minister, and certainly the greatest orator in the government at a time when oratory was still politically important.
 He was a man of biting wit and invective, with immense confidence in his own ability, who often inspired either great friendship or deep dislike and distrust ... he was a passionate, active, committed man who poured his energy into whatever he undertook.
 This was his strength and also his weakness ... the government's ablest minister".
 Greville recorded of Canning on the day after his death:

 He wrote very fast, but not fast enough for his mind, composing much quicker than he could commit his ideas to paper.
 He could not bear to dictate, because nobody could write fast enough for him; but on one occasion, when he had gout in his hand and could not write, he stood by the fire and dictated at the same time a despatch on Greek affairs to George Bentinck and one on South American politics to Howard de Walden, each writing as fast as he could, while he turned from one to the other without hesitation or embarrassment.

 Canning was the arch-enemy of the Concert of Europe system set up by the conservative powers at the Congress of Vienna in 1815.
 Hayes says that in terms of foreign affairs:

 Temperley summarises his policies, which formed the basis of British foreign policy for decades:

+The Anglo-Dutch Treaty of 1824, negotiated by himself and Charles Williams-Wynn, is responsible for the borders of the modern nation-states of Singapore, Malaysia and Indonesia.